Stephen Hasner | Personal Injury | November 1, 2021

-One of the most important steps in hiring a legal representative is to schedule an initial consultation.
-Most reputable attorneys offer new clients a free, no-obligation legal evaluation to discuss the facts of their cases.
+One of the most important steps in hiring a legal representative in Georgia is to schedule an initial consultation.
+Most reputable Atlanta personal injury attorneys offer new clients a free, no-obligation legal evaluation to discuss the facts of their cases.

 This meeting is a good opportunity to learn more about a lawyer or firm.
 It is also a chance for the attorney to ask you questions.

 Below, we will explain what to expect during the initial meeting with an attorney.

 During the initial consultation, the attorney will ask questions to help them evaluate your case.
 Lawyers want to understand the chances of success before agreeing to take a case.

 The lawyer will want to know whether they can handle the legal issues and challenges that your particular situation requires.
 If the attorney is not a good fit, they may recommend another legal professional to you.

 An attorney may ask questions that are focused on the following information during the initial legal consultation: